Climate change missing as US defends Arctic policy

-ROVANIEMI, Finland (AP) — The Arctic is melting, but don’t ask U.S. Secretary of State Mike Pompeo to mention climate change.
-Nor to agree a text that mentions it.
+ROVANIEMI, Finland (AP) — The Arctic is melting, but don’t ask U.S. Secretary of State Mike Pompeo to talk about climate change.
+Nor even to agree on a text that mentions it.

-For the Trump administration, disappearing sea ice in the world’s “high north” is first and foremost an opportunity to exploit rather than a crisis to mitigate.
+For the Trump administration, disappearing sea ice in the world’s “high north” appears to be first and foremost an economic opportunity to exploit rather than a crisis to mitigate.

+“Steady reductions in sea ice are opening new naval passageways and new opportunities for trade, potentially slashing the time it takes for ships to travel between Asia and the West by 20 days,” he said in a speech Monday, which was met with polite but muted applause.

+“Arctic sea lanes could become the 21st century’s Suez and Panama canals.”

-Finnish Foreign Ministry Timo Soini said Tuesday there will be no joint declaration at the after the summit couldn’t get the United States to agree on a text that includes language about climate change.
-Instead, he said there would be statements from ministers and Finland which currently holds the chair of the Arctic Council.
+Finnish Foreign Minister Timo Soini, whose country is wrapping up its two-year chairmanship of the council, said Tuesday there was no joint declaration given the inability to get the U.S. to agree on a text that included language about climate change.

+Instead, a brief joint statement reaffirmed a “commitment to maintain peace, stability and constructive co-operation in the Arctic.”

+Soini told reporters that he didn’t want to “name and blame anybody” and called the outcome “good enough” for all parties.
+Finland’s chairmanship of the council had largely focused on climate change concerns.

 Bill Erasmus, the chairman of the Arctic Athabaskan Council, a Canada-based group of indigenous people, expressed disappointment that a joint declaration had not been reached.

-Official U.S. statements and documents prepared for the meeting did not refer to “climate change” and their scientific focus was limited to reductions in U.S. carbon emissions that predate the administration and research.
+Official U.S. statements and documents prepared for the meeting did not refer to “climate change” and their scientific focus was limited to reductions in U.S. carbon emissions that predate the administration.

-In a roughly 20-minute speech outlining the Trump administration’s Arctic policy on Monday, Pompeo acknowledged melting ice but didn’t use the phrase “climate change.”
-In fact, his address was largely an admonition against increasing Russian and Chinese activity in the Arctic.
-Nor did he indicate that the administration places any priority on easing the melting that scientists say is already causing oceans to rise.

-“Steady reductions in sea ice are opening new naval passageways and new opportunities for trade, potentially slashing the time it takes for ships to travel between Asia and the West by 20 days,” he said in the speech, which was met with polite but muted applause.

 “I’m sure it was a good party,” Pompeo said of the negotiations in Paris.
 “I’m sure it felt good to sign the agreement.
 But at the end of the day, what matters to human health, what matters to the citizens of the world, is that we actually have an impact on improving health.
 And our technology, our innovation, the R&D we put in in the United States, that’s what will drive better climatic outcomes, that’s what will create cleaner air and safer drinking water, and that’s what I hope the whole world will focus on.”